nameko/nameko/readme.rst

     A microservices framework for Python that lets service developers concentrate on application logic and encourages testability.

-A Nameko service is just a class:
+A nameko service is just a class:

 .. code-block:: python